brigadecore/brigade/docs/topics/scripting.md

 project.
 And from there on, we are working with the code from the repository.

-Being able to associated a Git repository to a project is a convenient way to provide version-controlled data to our Acid builds.
-And it makes Acid a great tool for executing CI pipelines, deployments, packaging tasks, end-to-end tests, and other DevOps tasks.
+Being able to associated a Git repository to a project is a convenient way to provide version-controlled data to our Brigade builds.
+And it makes Brigade a great tool for executing CI pipelines, deployments, packaging tasks, end-to-end tests, and other DevOps tasks.

 Automatically mounting a repository is typically a great feature.
 But every once in a